-Vehicles significantly degrade piping plover habitat and disrupt normal behavior patterns of the birds, but the extent of their effects on piping plovers at CAHA is unknown.
-Between 2000 and 2002, about 50 to 60 violations of vehicles entering the closure areas were reported annually.
-In 2003, symbolic fencing of a closure area was vandalized by someone in an ORV, and several vehicles were observed in the protected area.
-While there are no specific records of vehicles colliding with breeding piping plovers at CAHA, the prospects of finding a small sand-colored bird that has been crushed in a tire rut is unlikely.
-Similarly, while no collisions with piping plover chicks have been reported at CAHA, the chances of finding a crushed chick are very small.
-No mortality of piping plover chicks has been documented due to tire ruts at CAHA; however, chicks trapped in tire ruts would be difficult to detect even if regular surveys of the ruts were conducted.
-In addition, sub-lethal or lethal effects associated with chicks in tire ruts may have occurred at CAHA that were not witnessed (animals buried in ruts, nocturnal land predators, weakened individuals dying or made more vulnerable to predators, etc.).
+Vehicles significantly degrade piping plover habitat and disrupt normal behavior patterns of the birds, but the extent of their effects on piping plovers at CALO is unknown.
+Information on vehicles entering the closure areas of piping plovers is incomplete.
+CALO reports that threats to nesting success from "human disturbance, predators and flooding" were found to be a problem within the park following a 1989 study (CALO, 2005; 2006).
+They conclude that "through improved compliance of closed areas, human impact has been reduced."
+This implies, however, that violations still occur albeit at some reduced level.
+The prospect of finding a small sandcolored bird that has been crushed in a tire rut is unlikely.
+Similarly, the chances of finding a crushed chick are very small; chicks trapped in tire ruts would be difficult to detect even if regular surveys of the ruts were conducted.
+In addition, sub-lethal or lethal effects associated with chicks in tire ruts may have occurred at CALO that were not witnessed (animals buried in ruts, nocturnal land predators, weakened individuals dying or made more vulnerable to predators, etc.).
 Data do not exist to quantify the extent of take anticipated due to these interactions.
 Lighting from vehicles may also negatively affect piping plovers, but the extent of those effects on piping plovers is unknown.
-However, there is evidence at CAHA that American oystercatcher chicks and adults are attracted to vehicle headlights and may move toward areas of ORV activity resulting in mortality (Simons et al., 2005).
+However, there is evidence at CALO that American oystercatcher chicks and adults are attracted to vehicle headlights and may move toward areas of ORV activity resulting in mortality (Simons et al., 2005).

-Potential effects of vehicle use on the beaches of CAHA to seabeach amaranth include vehicles running over, crushing, burying, or breaking plants, burying seeds, degrading habitat through compaction of sand and the formation of seed sinks caused by tire ruts, but the extent of impacts at CAHA is unknown.
+Potential effects of vehicle use on the beaches of CALO to seabeach amaranth include vehicles running over, crushing, burying, or breaking plants, burying seeds, degrading habitat through compaction of sand and the formation of seed sinks caused by tire ruts, but the extent of impacts at CALO is unknown.
+Historically, most seabeach amaranth plants at CALO are found in areas closed to vehicles; however, this does not imply that the plants do not/cannot occur in areas open to vehicles.